rongmon/rbcodes/docs/GUIs/multispec/multispec.md

 Here's a typical workflow for identifying and cataloging an absorber:

 1. **Load spectral data**:
+   - Use command line: `multispec file1.fits file2.fits`
-   - Click "Select FITS Files" and choose your FITS files
+   - Or click "Select FITS Files" and choose your FITS files
    - The spectra will be displayed in the main window